Anonymous1212144/update2.1/README.md

 NOTE - possible spoilers ahead

 The asterisk (*) represents a feature that is present in 2.1 and is either improved or unchanged (see more details on the release page)
+The exclamation mark (!) represents a feature that no longer exists and is only in older versions

 - *Armour stands now comes with arms on default
 - Bad Omen and Hero of the Village now play an animation when you get it